Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
 This method is indeed more manageable; however, challenges still exist.
-Whether we opt for the initial approach of utilizing individual variables or the alternative approach involving more advanced constructs like structs or objects, a fundamental question arises: "How do we efficiently handle a significant volume of data?"
+Whether we opt for the initial approach of utilizing individual variables or the alternative approach involving more advanced constructs like structs or objects, a fundamental question arises: "How do we efficiently handle a significant volume of data?".
 I assume many of you already possess some level of programming knowledge and are familiar with basic containers that aid in storing and retrieving individual elements within a dataset, such as arrays.
 Nevertheless, let's briefly imagine a scenario in which you only have access to structs, objects, and variables.
-How would you approach such a problem?
+How would you approach complicated problems such as finding the student with the highest age, student with a specific SIN number, changing the age of a particular student and etc?
 </p>